 The Prepare for Registration tool provides you with information about your academic status, academic holds, registration time ticket (when to register) permit overrides, and whether you need to address an issue before you are able to register for classes.

-- Click on Register > Registration and Schedule > Prepare for Registration > select a term
+• Click on Registration > Registration and Schedule > Prepare for Registration > Select a term

 Each semester, the registration cycle begins with 14 days known as priority registration.
-During priority registration, you are assigned a registration time ticket that reflects the first available date and time that you can access the registration system via myAccount.
+During priority registration, you are assigned a registration time ticket that reflects the first available date and time that you can access the registration system.

-Your registration time ticket is assigned based on your cumulative or overall grade point average (GPA) and status as a student.
+• For returning students: Your registration time ticket is assigned based on your cumulative or overall grade point average (GPA) and program of study.

 Many courses at Douglas College require the completion of pre-requisites before registration.
 A pre-requisite is a course, assessment test or transfer credit that must exist on your record, or be in progress, before registering for the next course.